 The Arctic Coast Way veers from the traditional Route 1 ring road and hugs the dramatic coastline, passing through lesser-seen villages in the lands of sagas and mythology.

-You can visit historical fishing villages (the herring used to be king here), go whale watching by an electric carbon-free boat and see the dramatic effect that nature has had on this remote part of the country.
+You can visit historical fishing villages to see reminders of the herring boom and see the dramatic effect that nature has had on this remote part of the country.

 Check out of your hotel and take the coach transfer back to the airport for your flight back to the UK.
 (B)